pedromg311/app-space/README.md

 #### Post

 The Marvel login service seems to be having some issues right now.
 I can still use the API, but accessing my setting has proven difficult.
-Hopefully there's no impact
+Hopefully there's no impact.

+I could also have removed firebase files from the repo but they are really small i useful for me to have